Advantaged/4Kn-Formatting/README.md

   - d) plan exactly in a text-file or script avoiding errors.
   - e) choose `cgdisk /dev/nvme0n1` or `cfdisk /dev/nvme0n1` or `gdisk /dev/nvme0n1` to use a terminal-graphical-version of the three best GPT-partitioning-programs.
 #### 5.1.
 Partition-table
-- **Note**: Check anyway you select the right drive with `lsblk` and/or `fdisk -l /dev/nvme0n1` or `sgdisk -p /dev/nvme0n1` or `gdisk -l /dev/nvme0n1`
+- **Note**: Check anyway you select the right drive with `lsblk` and/or `blkid` or `fdisk -l /dev/nvme0n1` or `sgdisk -p /dev/nvme0n1` .

-1. Erase all partition-table information present on the drive:
+1. Erase all partition-table information (Linux-RAID, BTRFS, ZFS or other simple partitions) present on the drive:
 ```
 sgdisk -Z /dev/nvme0n1
 ```